-CIHR will financially extend all existing Investigator-Initiated Research grants scheduled to expire between June 30, 2020 and March 30, 2021, for one year.
+CIHR financially extended all existing Investigator-Initiated Research grants scheduled to expire between June 30, 2020 and March 30, 2021, for one year.
 The amount provided will be equivalent to one year of the grant’s average annual value.
-They will also extend all bridge grants provided to Nominated Principal Investigators in the Fall 2019 Project Grant competition with an amount equivalent to 6 months of their bridge grant amount.
+They also extended all bridge grants provided to Nominated Principal Investigators in the Fall 2019 Project Grant competition with an amount equivalent to 6 months of their bridge grant amount.

 Some of our members continue to incur costs (other than meeting and travel cancellations) that are being affected by COVID-19.
 Will the granting agencies make allowances for these ongoing and incremental costs?

-As part of COVID response, the federal government announced $1 billion in new funding for medical research, including $115 million for CIHR.
+As part of COVID response, the federal government provided $1 billion in new funding for medical research, including $115 million for CIHR.
 Read more in CAUT’s response.

-Additionally, the federal government is providing $291.6 million to support trainees, including students and post-doctoral fellow funded directly through the Canada Graduate Scholarships, Vanier Canada Graduate Scholarships, and Banting Postdoctoral Fellowships as well as those indirectly supported through the various grant programs for investigators.
-The agencies will supply further details on the specific measures announced and the implications for each council as this information becomes available.
+Additionally, the federal government provided $291.6 million to support trainees, including students and postdoctoral fellow funded directly through the Canada Graduate Scholarships, Vanier Canada Graduate Scholarships, and Banting Postdoctoral Fellowships as well as those indirectly supported through the various grant programs for investigators.

 Students are coming to us with concerns about border closures and orders to leave residences.
 What advice can we give?